iliyan89/iliyan89/README.md

 ## Objective

-I am currently aimed at entry-level cybersecurity position, as I am still developing my skills in information technology.
+I am currently aimed at entry-level cybersecurity position, or a position I can be a good fit for as I am still developing my skills in information technology.

 ## Skills